LGUG2Z/komorebi/README.md

 Refactors to the structure of the codebase are not taken lightly and require prior discussion and approval.

-Please do not start refactoring the codebase with the expectation of having your changes integrated into the codebase until you receive an explicit approval or a request to do so.
+Please do not start refactoring the codebase with the expectation of having your changes integrated until you receive an explicit approval or a request to do so.

 Similarly, when implementing features and bug fixes, please stick to the structure of the codebase as much as possible and do not take this as an opportunity to do some "refactoring along the way".